 Knowing where countries and oceans are on a map is important, but Geography is much more than the answers to trivia questions.
 Having the ability to geographically analyse allows us to understand the world in which we live.
 At Marlborough pupils develop an understanding of the interaction between the physical and human environment enabling them to become responsible citizens in an increasingly global society.
 Children are encouraged to use personal experiences to add interest and relevance to their work and become passionate investigators and explorers into how the world works and the impact humans are having on it.

-In the younger part of the school we follow the National Curriculum, using the local environment to aid our learning wherever possible.
+In the Lower Prep we follow the National Curriculum, using the local environment to aid our learning wherever possible.
 Knowledge and understanding are developed alongside pupils’ thinking skills, allowing them to expand ideas and form opinions.
-We look to enhance their learning experience through the use of iPads and Macbooks in both lessons and preps.
+We look to enhance their learning experience through the use of iPads and MacBooks in both lessons and homework.
 The Common Entrance syllabus informs much of the upper part of the school, and the emphasis is increasingly on analytical and processing skills.
 Pupils participate actively in their learning, and they are given opportunities to complete tasks in ways that suit their learning styles.
 The department encourages and supports the use of a range of technology for individual, group and class research.